-My 2014 was quite a bumpy ride.
-Both health-wise and family-wise that lead me to make drastic changes also in my personal life.
+My 2014 was quite a bumpy ride, both health-wise and family-wise.
+It lead me to make drastic changes also in my personal life.
 I decided to disappear in New York for 9 months.
 I signed up for a course for independent artists and focused on art.
-It was a period of gathering new experiences and skills, also the social ones.
+It was a period of gathering new experiences and skills… also the social ones.
 It is quite interesting to find yourself all alone among tons of people, and as normal this feeling is for me in my everyday life I passively experienced it through my close ones with continuous astonishment.
-This time and adventures resulted in the beginning of my SUPERNOVA series.
+This time and the following adventures resulted in the beginning of my SUPERNOVA series.

-SUPERNOVA are portraits depicting American legends, stars that changed various aspects of American culture forever, but faded too early.
+SUPERNOVA cycle is a collection of portraits depicting American legends, stars that changed various aspects of American culture forever, but faded too early.
 “Supernova” is showing them alive and also in the moment of their quite unique deaths.
 I’m exploring the parts of their often complex personalities that fascinate me.
-Here are my bows to Marilyn Monroe…
+Here, in particular, are my bows to Marilyn Monroe…

 Since I wanted to approach the subject differently, I created a tale of a loneliness.
 I asked a Polish actress and singer Barbara Kurdej-Szatan to be my Marilyn.
 I gathered a group of professionals: the hair guru Kajetan Góra, awesome makeup artist Anna Wygoda and a wonderful Swedish photographer Georg van der Weyden, and we turned Barbara into my Marilyn.